DappCoderr/Cadence-Fun/doc/docs/Module 2/Lesson 5.md

 }
 ```

-You can define variable and function inside resourece.

-Every time you create a resource you have add initialiser to initialise defined variables values.
+You can define variables and functions inside a resource.
+Every time you create a resource, you need to add an initializer to set initial variable values.

 ```jsx